rfg-modding/RfgToolsPlusPlus/Documentation/Packfile.md

 This block is a list of null terminated ASCII strings.
 It ends with `Align(2048)`.

 ## Entry data
 This block has the actual data for each entry.
 The format of the data depends on the header flags.

+#### Default (no flags)
 First we'll describe the data layout when neither flag is used (neither compressed nor condensed).
 The data for each entry is listed in the same order they're found in the entry block.
 After each entries data is `Align(2048)`.
 For example, lets say there's a vpp_pc that contains the following files:
 - weapons.xtbl
 - characters.xtbl
 - rfg_zonex_format.txt